Contact Us

 Registered Society

 Registration: Societies Registration Act 1860.
 Governance: Managing committee with democratically elected members.
-Advantages: Simpler registration (2-3 months), lower fees, democratic structure.
+Advantages: Simpler registration, lower fees, democratic structure.
 Disadvantages: Limited tax benefits in some states.
 CBSE Preference: Equally acceptable; Growing popularity.

 Section 8 Company